aleixgab/FunRace3D/README.md

 Furthermore, some jumps, toboggans, stair or something to change the focus axis to get it more interesting.

 Thank you for reading this.

+## Controls

+The controls of this game are the same than the real.
+Just press the screen to run.